House of Commons Members' Fund Bill

 Groups Affected

-- Former Members of Parliament: May receive financial assistance from the fund based on need.
+- Former Members of Parliament: May receive financial assistance from the fund.

-- Dependants of former Members of Parliament: May receive financial assistance from the fund based on need.
+- Dependents of former Members of Parliament: May receive financial assistance from the fund.

 - Current Members of Parliament: Will contribute to the fund through a levy on their salaries.

-- The Treasury: Will have a role in contributing to and potentially receiving funds from the fund.
+- The Treasury: Can contribute to and receive funds from the fund.

 Powered by nyModel